Istanbul Travel Packages

 Must Know Before You Travel to Istanbul

-• Istanbul Tourist Pass: This pass includes entrance to 100 plus attractions including many museums, some boat tours, 3 day mobile internet and 1 way discounted Istanbul airport transfer.
-It is available for 1, 2, 3, 4, 5, 7, 10-Days and starts from EUR 110.
-It can be bought online at https://istanbultouristpass.com/
+• Istanbul Tourist Pass: This pass includes entrance to 100 attractions, including guided tours or skip-the-line facilities at some attractions.
+It is available for 1, 2, 3, 5, or 7 days, starting from EUR 140.
+It can be bought online at https://istanbultouristpass.com/.

-• Istanbulkart: It is the public transport smart card used as a ticket on buses, trams, suburban trains, metro, local ferries, etc. It costs TL 50 and is available across kiosks and small corner shops.
-Anonymous IstanbulKart is recommended for tourists as you can use one card for multiple people.
-Mobile İstanbulkart app is also available but requires a Turkish mobile number for signing up.
+• Istanbulkart: It is a public transport smart card used to buy tickets for buses, trams, suburban trains, metros, local ferries, etc. It costs TL 70(plus the recharge amount) and is available at kiosks and small corner shops.
+Anonymous IstanbulKart is recommended for tourists as you can use one card for multiple people (up to 5 passengers).
+Read more about Istanbulkart

-• Carry cash in Turkish Lira as only cash is accepted at ticket kiosks of public transport.
-No credit cards or foreign currencies are accepted
+• Carry Cash: Carry cash in Turkish Lira as only cash is accepted at ticket kiosks of public transport.
+No credit cards or foreign currencies are accepted.
+At the Grand Bazaar and other markets, many shops don’t accept credit cards.

-• Accommodation: Moderate and budget hotels are available in Taksim and Sultanahmet Square, while pricey hotels can be found in western suburbs and on or overlooking the Bosphorus.
+• Accommodation: Stay in Sultanahmet, Beyoglu(Taksim), and Kadikoy, with major attractions nearby.
+More luxurious hotels can be found in the western suburbs and on the Bosphorus.
 Harbiye is also a popular place to stay.
-Most first-time tourists stay in Sultanahmet, where major attractions are located.

 Top Hotels In Istanbul